Carrie Lougee Broughton

 Carrie Lougee Broughton (September 16, 1879 – January 29, 1957) was an American librarian who served as the fourth State Librarian of North Carolina from 1918 to 1956.
-She was the first woman to serve as State Librarian and the first woman to serve as the head of a state department in North Carolina.
+She was the first woman to serve as State Librarian and the first woman to serve as the head of a state government department in North Carolina.

 Early life and education

-Broughton was born in Raleigh, North Carolina on September 16, 1879 to Caroline R. Lougee and Needham B. Broughton, a businessman and politician who served as a state senator.
+Broughton was born in Raleigh, North Carolina, on September 16, 1879, to Caroline R. Lougee and Needham B. Broughton, a businessman and politician who served in the North Carolina State Senate.
 She was raised in the Southern Baptist tradition and attended Tabernacle Baptist Church.
 Broughton was a first cousin of North Carolina Governor and U.S. Senator J. Melville Broughton and Baptist minister and medical doctor Len G. Broughton.
 Broughton was educated in Raleigh public schools and attended the Peace Institute and Meredith College in Raleigh and the State Normal and Industrial College in Greensboro.